nis65/multiroom/README.md

 * Every (?) soundcard has one global clock for the sampling rate (maybe for the sample size too).
 This seems to be well known, but ist not well documented: You cannot record at 48000/16/2 from the soundcard while playing something else at 44100/16/2.
 I spent some hours with unclear error messages, erratic behaviour (sometimes a command worked, sometimes not) until I discovered this basic limitation.

 * Do **not** install mpd/snapserver on a VM.
 You will have dropouts.
 If anyone knows how to set priorities (on the KVM host and/or in the VM itself) so that the dropouts stop, I would be very happy to learn it.
-Install them on dedicated HW (like the Raspberry Pi).
+So install them on dedicated HW (like the Raspberry Pi).

 ## Overview